-One of our favorite ways to connect to others around the world is through Mystery Skype
+One of our favorite ways to connect to others around the world is through Mystery Skype.

 A Mystery Skype is an educational game which is played by two classrooms trying to guess the location of the other class.
 The two classrooms ask yes or no questions back and forth, until one of the classrooms correctly guesses the location of the other classroom.